So you’ve started a business. Things are going well.

 If a contractor suits your current needs, check out our guide to hiring contractors for the first time.

 Step #2.
-Ask yourself—are you ready to hire someone?
+Now ask—are you ready to hire someone?

 Is your business actually in a position to hire someone?
 You ought to think about these questions: